 Investors who own mutual funds that are not held within an IRA or another tax-advantaged account may be subject to three different types of taxes:

 There are a variety of fees that may be associated with mutual funds.
-Some funds come with transaction charges known as loads or redemption fees, which are fees you pay to buy or sell shares in the fund.
-Note that all Fidelity funds are no-load funds, which means you pay no transaction fees when you buy those funds through Fidelity.
-All funds charge management fees which are used to cover the expenses incurred by the fund.
-Examples of these expenses include paying the fund manager and the research staff, as well as transaction costs associated with buying and selling securities.
-When evaluating a fund, remember that fees play a factor and may potentially detract from a fund’s performance over time.
+Some funds come with transaction charges for buys and sells or commissions known as loads.
+And there are funds that charge a redemption fee if you sell shares you've only owned for a short time.
+Investors also pay ongoing expenses to cover the cost of operating the fund; this includes investment advisory fees (paying the fund manager and the research staff), as well as transaction costs associated with buying and selling securities within the fund.
+When evaluating a fund, remember that fees play a factor and may potentially detract from a fund's performance over time.
+All Fidelity funds can be bought or sold with no transaction fees when you buy them through Fidelity.